resort-io/nyaa-watcher/README.md

 ## Features

-* Monitors multiple Nyaa users feeds and downloads torrent files based upon tags and/or regular expressions.
+* Monitors multiple Nyaa users' uploads and downloads torrent files based on tags and/or regular expressions.
 * Notifies Discord channels via webhooks when a torrent file is downloaded.

 ## Usage